alexallah/ethereum-healthmon/README.md

 - It is possible to connect to a regular RPC or Engine RPC.
 Some clients have them on the same port.
 - `--execution.engine-jwt` is required when connecting to an Engine RPC endpoint.
 Make sure it is the same one you have configured for your execution node.

-### Beacon

-Prysm uses a custom gRPC API to connect between beacon and validator nodes.
-They might move to the standard JSON API in the future, but for now, it is necessary to use `--beacon.prysm.grpc` when connecting to a Prysm node.